This post has two parts:

 Presentation

-One surprising aspect of my job search was the need to prepare presentations, even though I wasn't receiving calls for pure research science roles from FAIR or DeepMind.
-I ended up presenting for interviews across varying positions: Machine Learning Engineer (MLE), Research Engineer (RE), Research Scientist (RS), and Applied Scientist (AS) roles.
-My first presentation request came from Tencent, which helped establish a good framework for future presentations.
-While I can't share the specific presentation due to unpublished material, presentations typically should be structured as 40 minutes for content, 5 minutes for setup, and 15 minutes for Q&A, allowing time for questions throughout.
+A surprising part of my job search was the requirement to give presentations, despite not interviewing for pure research science roles at places like FAIR or DeepMind.
+These presentations were required across various positions—Machine Learning Engineer (MLE), Research Engineer (RE), Research Scientist (RS), and Applied Scientist (AS) roles.
+Tencent was the first to request a presentation, which helped me create a template for future ones.
+While I can't share the specific content due to unpublished material, I learned that presentations should follow a clear structure: 40 minutes for content, 5 minutes for setup, and 15 minutes for Q&A—with flexibility for questions throughout.

 Other Materials